 The Old Masters

 Rembrandt van Rijn - have you heard of him?
 Rembrandt House Museum is a beautifully restored townhouse that provides a multifaceted insight into the far-reaching legacy of the legendary Dutch painter.
 The changing exhibition programme showcases the museum’s almost complete collection of original etchings along with pieces by Rembrandt’s predecessors, contemporaries and students.
 Need more uninterrupted gazing at masterful brush strokes?
 The Museum Quarter is built for you.
-Grab yourself a City Card and hop foot it straight to the Rijks, Van Gogh and/or the Stedelijk Museum.
+Grab yourself a City Card and hop foot it straight to the Rijks and/or the Stedelijk Museum for a touch of contemporary art.

 One of the oldest and most unique museums in the city, Ons’ Lieve Heer op Solder, a remarkably well-preserved canal house from the 17th century, has a secret in its attic.
 Follow the narrow corridors and staircases past the historically furnished living areas and kitchens until you reach the highlight: a complete Catholic church hidden in the rafters.
 This ornate space was built in 1663 when masses were officially prohibited to reveal an inspiring story of Dutch religious tolerance.
 Like surprises?
 This rundown of museums with secret gardens has some great suggestions for where to find more hidden gems in Amsterdam Centrum.